 Circumstances Phraseologies Denotes pilot transmission When climbing to regain LSALT/MSA other than in accordance with assigned airways clearance. d.
 CLIMBING TO (level), (reason e.g. NVG failure or inadvertent IMC) 4.
-Maintenance of Specified Levels Note: The term "MAINTAIN" must not to be used in lieu of "DESCEND" or "CLIMB" when instructing an aircraft to change level 5.
+Maintenance of Specified Levels Note: The term "MAINTAIN" must not to be used in lieu of "DESCEND" or "CLIMB" when instructing an aircraft to change level a.
+MAINTAIN (level) [TO (significant point)] [condition] 5.
 Use of Block Levels a.
-REQUEST BLOCK LEVEL (level) TO (level) b.
-CLIMB (or DESCEND) TO AND MAINTAIN BLOCK (level) TO (level) established in the level range c.
-MAINTAIN BLOCK (level) TO (level) cancelling block level clearance d.
+REQUEST BLOCK LEVEL (level) TO (level)b.
+CLIMB (or DESCEND) TO AND MAINTAIN established in the level range cancelling block level clearance BLOCK (level) TO (level) c.
+MAINTAIN BLOCK (level) TO (level) d.
 CANCEL BLOCK CLEARANCE.
-CLIMB (or DESCEND) TO AND MAINTAIN (level) Pilots without NVIS requesting operations below the published LSALT at night or in IMC. a.
+CLIMB (or DESCEND) TO AND MAINTAIN (level) 6.
+Pilots without NVIS requesting operations below the published LSALT at night or in IMC. a.
 REQUEST (DESCENT or CLIMB or OPERATIONS) [AT (NOT ABOVE)] (altitude) OWN TERRAIN CLEARANCE. b.
 CLIMB TO (or DESCEND TO or OPERATE) [AT (NOT ABOVE)] (altitude) MAINTAIN OWN TERRAIN CLEARANCE.
-7. Specification of Cruising Levels a.
-CROSS (significant point) AT (or ABOVE, or BELOW) (level) b.
-CROSS (significant point) AT (time) OR LATER (or BEFORE) AT (level) reply to cruise climb request c.
+7. Specification of Cruising Levels CROSS (significant point) AT (or ABOVE, or BELOW) (level) CROSS (significant point) AT (time) OR LATER (or BEFORE) AT (level) reply to cruise climb request c.
 CRUISE CLIMB NOT AVAILABLE (reason) Where an aircraft operation requires random climb and descent at and below (or at and above) a specified level. a.
 OPERATE NOT ABOVE (or BELOW) (level) Termination of Identification and Control Services or Control Services only a.
 [IDENTIFICATION AND] CONTROL SERVICE TERMINATED followed as necessary by: (i) [DUE (reason)] (ii) (instructions) (iii) FREQUENCY CHANGE APPROVED 10.
 When instructing an aircraft to turn 180° or more when tracking instructions follow a.
 TURN LEFT (or RIGHT) - I SAY AGAIN - LEFT (or RIGHT) [tracking instructions]